Sleep Apnea in Children

 Does My Child Have Sleep Apnea?

 The American Academy of Pediatrics recommends children that snore loudly or regularly be screened for sleep disorders with a sleep specialist.
-If your child exhibits any of the above mentioned symptoms or problems, you are advised to schedule an appointment with our sleep apnea specialist, Dr. Ivan Stein of New Jersey Sleep Apnea Solutions.
+If your child exhibits any of the above mentioned symptoms or problems, you are advised to schedule an appointment with our sleep apnea specialists, Drs.
+Ivan & Allan Stein of New Jersey Sleep Apnea Solutions.
 As in adults, sleep apnea in children is diagnosed using a sleep study.
-If your child is diagnosed with sleep apnea, Dr. Stein will discuss treatment options with you.
+If your child is diagnosed with sleep apnea, Drs.
+Stein will discuss treatment options with you.

 Sleep Apnea Treatment for Children